MEMBRES DE L'EQUIPE

 Neuropediatrician

 I am a pediatric neurologist, involved in movement disorders and inherited metabolic diseases, with specific focus on syndromic or non syndromic optic nerve dysfunction related to metabolic disorders.
-I try to make Translational Médicine my daily practise.
+I try to make Translational Medicine my daily practice.

 Max Villain, MD, Prof.